 - Learn basic coding, documentation and version control using FSL software which is now a common tool used in neuroimaging.

-- Learn to use graphics, animation and interactive software tools to communicate analysis of complex systems to non-specialists.
+- Learn to use graphics, animation and interactive software tools to communicate MRI analysis techniques to non-specialists.